bootladder/blog/jekyll/_posts/2018-03-07-javascript-notes-the-relearning.md

         captureMicrophone(function(mic) {
             microphone = mic;

 // Different behavior for Safari?
+Changes button style, does an alert?
             if(isSafari) {
                 replaceAudio();